Ritvik19/News-Classifier/README.md

 Tag News Articles with Categories to which they might belong using Machine Learning
 ___

+### Data Preprocessing

+* URLs are removed from the text
+* Text is lowercased
+* Contractions are expanded
+* Punctuations are removed from the text
+* Digits are removed
+* Extra white spaces are removed from the text
+* Stop words are removed
+* TFIDF Vectors are created (1grams)

 ### Approach 1

 Models Trained on Dataset available on [Kaggle](https://www.kaggle.com/rmisra/news-category-dataset) as a multiclass problem using TFIDF vectors as features